lilianweng/lil-log/_posts/2020-04-07-the-transformer-family.md

 ![LSH attention]({{ '/assets/images/LSH-attention.png' | relative_url }})
 {: style="width: 75%;" class="center"}
 *Fig. 12.
 The LSH attention consists of 4 steps: bucketing, sorting, chunking, and attention computation.
-(Image source: left part of Figure 1 in the [paper](https://arxiv.org/abs/2001.04451)).*
+(Image source: left part of Figure 1 in [Kitaev, et al. 2020](https://arxiv.org/abs/2001.04451)).*

 **Reversible Residual Network**

-Another improvement in Reformer is to use reversible residual layers.
-The motivation for reversible residual network ([Gomez et al. 2017](https://arxiv.org/abs/1707.04585)) is to design the architecture in a way that activations at any given layer can be recovered from the activations at the following layer, using only the model parameters.
+Another improvement by Reformer is to use *reversible residual layers* ([Gomez et al. 2017](https://arxiv.org/abs/1707.04585)).
+The motivation for reversible residual network is to design the architecture in a way that activations at any given layer can be recovered from the activations at the following layer, using only the model parameters.
 Hence, we can save memory by recomputing the activation during backprop rather than storing all the activations.

-Given a layer $$x \maps y$$, the normal residual layer does $$y = x + F(x)$$, but the reversible splits the input and output into pairs $$(x_1, x_2) \mapsto (y_1, y_2)$$ and does the following:
+Given a layer $$x \mapsto y$$, the normal residual layer does $$y = x + F(x)$$, but the reversible layer splits both input and output into pairs $$(x_1, x_2) \mapsto (y_1, y_2)$$ and then executes the following:

 $$
 y_1 = x_1 + F(x_2),\; y_2 = x_2 + G(y_1)